Tapioca-DAO/TapiocaZ/docs/TapiocaOFT.md

 function isHostChain() external view returns (bool)
 ```

-Check if the current chain is the main chain of the ERC20.
+Check if the current chain is the host chain of the ERC20.